JingQ7/News-Scraper-and-Text-Clustering-with-K-Means/README.md

 5. Save each news.html files separately
 6. Save news stories in a csv file

+## Data Pre-processing
+Creating a dataframe from Pandas series, and transform into NumPy array

 ## K-means clustering with TF-IDF weights
 Use scikit-learn implementation of TF-IDF and K-means, build K-Means model with k = 4 for clustering strings